isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-spiders-go-in-the-winter/index.md

 Through natural instincts, the spiders will move to better sheltered areas during winter.
 These include rock piles, bark cracks on trees or under leaf litter.
 During winter, the favorable conditions in these areas plus their antifreeze keep the fleas alive.
 In addition. spiders like the tarantula will lay their eggs during spring and thus will safely cross the harsh winter as babies in their protective cocoons.
 Further, some of the baby spiders, after hatching, will hide in the egg sacs that are webbed for use by the whole spider community over the winter period.
-However, the spiders that'll be hiding under rock piles and leaf litter� won't be sleeping ( [spiders don't sleep](https://pestpolicy.com/do-spiders-sleep/) ) but may be moving around searching for food.
+However, the spiders that'll be hiding under rock piles and leaf litter won't be sleeping ( [spiders don't sleep](https://pestpolicy.com/do-spiders-sleep/) ) but may be moving around searching for food.

 ### 1 Outdoor Spiders
-Sutdoor spiders� will live very comfortably in your outdoor spaces but won't easily survive the conditions in the indoors.
+Sutdoor spiders will live very comfortably in your outdoor spaces but won't easily survive the conditions in the indoors.
 E.g. North American spider can't survive the winter in the indoor shelters.

 As "cold-blooded" insects, spiders won't be attracted to conditions of warmth in the indoor spaces.
 Thus, spider's won;t get cold or shiver from the winter - they become come dormant and less active.
 The outdoor spiders will hibernate into indoor spaces but won't reproduce or they'll even die.